sorrel/minimal-mistakes/_pages/about.md

  * *Foxmead Court Retirement Homes*, Storrington
  * *Stag Cottage Bed & Breakfast*, Balls Cross

+Heidi is extremely proud to have had her home garden recently photographed for a forthcoming feature in the RSPB magazine entitled: "Nature's Choice: showcasing what can be achieved in a very small space".

 ### Horticulture Qualifcations
 Since 2010 she has been studying professional qualifications in order to improve her gardening skills and knowledge, and now holds: